deepset-ai/haystack-core-integrations/integrations/langfuse/README.md

 ## Usage

 To enable tracing in your Haystack pipeline, add the `LangfuseConnector` to your pipeline.
+You also need to set the `LANGFUSE_SECRET_KEY` and `LANGFUSE_PUBLIC_KEY` environment variables in order to connect to Langfuse account.
+You can get these keys by signing up for an account on the Langfuse website.

 Here's an example:

 ```python
 import os